Sound designers use technology creatively to provide sound for moving images in a range of mediums, including film, games and theatre

 - use in-game implementation systems

-- use systems which could include UE4 Blueprints, Max MSP or other visual logic systems
+- use systems that could include UE4 Blueprints, Max MSP or other visual logic systems

 - compose and engineer music